Currency Futures explained: A complete trading guide

 Contract Specifications and terminology you need to know

-At a minimum, every futures contract, including a currency futures contract, specifies two things:
+At a minimum, every futures contract, including a currency futures contract, specifies:

 Besides these technicalities, you should also learn about margins before you start trading currency futures.